Cloaking Symposium and Workshop The Bank, Digital Hub Dublin.

 The concept of cloaking is an emerging critical framework that sits at the intersection of critical theory, tactical media, artistic activism, political philosophy, and technological intervention.

-Artistically: Cloaking is informed by traditions of refusal, camouflage, visual interference, and the politics of concealment found in tactical media, cyberfeminist practices, queer aesthetics, and anti-surveillance art.
-These strategies engage visibility not as a default but as a site of contestation—often used to disrupt or redirect systems of recognition and capture.
+Cloaking is shaped by traditions of refusal, camouflage, visual interference, and the politics of concealment found in tactical media, cyberfeminist practices, queer aesthetics, and anti surveillance art.
+These strategies approach visibility not as a default but as a site of contestation, often used to disrupt or redirect systems of recognition and capture.

-Philosophically: it draws from Édouard Glissant’s concept of opacity—the right to remain unknowable and irreducible within systems of surveillance and categorisation.
-This is expanded through Judith Butler’s work on legibility and performativity, and Michel Foucault’s analyses of power, biopolitics, and disciplinary regimes.
+It draws from Édouard Glissant’s concept of opacity, the right to remain unknowable and irreducible within systems of surveillance and categorisation.
+This is expanded through Judith Butler’s writing on legibility and performativity, and Michel Foucault’s analyses of power, biopolitics, and disciplinary regimes.

-Technologically: the term has emerged more recently within computer science and AI ethics, particularly through the development of tools like Glaze and Nightshade (Ben Zhao et al.), which use adversarial techniques to prevent generative AI models from copying artists' work online.
-This practical form of cloaking is closely linked to the concept of data poisoning in machine learning.
+The term has gained traction more recently within computer science and AI ethics, particularly through the development of tools such as Glaze and Nightshade, created by Ben Zhao and collaborators.
+These tools use adversarial techniques to prevent generative AI models from copying artists' work online.
+This practical form of cloaking connects closely to the idea of data poisoning in machine learning.

 WHY CLOAKING?

-Cloaking can be seen as a response to the rise of AI-driven surveillance and governance.
-Today, images are scraped without consent, faces are scanned and profiled, and creative work is fed into algorithms that erase authorship.
+Cloaking can be understood as a response to the rise of AI driven surveillance and governance.
+Today, images are scraped without consent, faces are scanned and profiled, and creative work is absorbed into algorithms that erase authorship.
 Cloaking resists this extraction.
-It disrupts facial recognition, poisons AI training data, and blocks the machine’s gaze.
+It disrupts facial recognition, poisons AI training data, and interrupts the gaze of the machine.

-2. To deliver a practical workshop on Glaze and Nightshade that equips artists with both the critical insight and technical skills needed to protect their work from unauthorised use and copying by generative AI systems.
+The aim is to critically engage with the ethical implications of AI and explore its role within contemporary art practice, examining strategies employed by artists, designers, and scientists to navigate and resist its extractive nature, while also delivering a practical workshop on Glaze and Nightshade that equips artists with both the critical understanding and technical skills needed to protect their work from unauthorised use and copying. by generative AI systems.

 Supported by NCAD and The Digital Hub, with additional Research funding from SATLE